fluxcd/flux/docs/references/blueprint.md

-# How Flux Works
+# Blueprint

-This page describes the goals of flux, how it achieves them and significant architectural decisions.
+This page describes the goals of Flux, how it achieves them and significant architectural decisions.
 It is intentionally high level to prevent it from being out of date too quickly.

-## Goals
+## Flux's goals

 The overall goal of Flux is to automate the deployment of services.
 A typical use case would be: